 Optionally, you can cut certain types of plywood and fit it to the top (higher ply will distribute the weight better).
 Then place the mattress above it.
 When doing DIY projects with plywood, you must wear safety goggles when making the cuts.
 Using bolts and large washers, attach the plywood or plywood alternatives to the crates.
 And you are good to go.

 Moving on from mattresses to beds.
 Platform beds are great box spring alternatives when moving away from extra expenses and bulk, especially if you are looking for a little height over placing your mattress on the floor.
 Platform beds also tend to look better than box spring beds.
 So there’s that.

 Nowadays, you can get platform beds in a lot of variations like minimalistic designs, modern ones like floating beds, and classic ones with four posts along with drapes.
-So you have many options for upholstery and headboards.
+So you have many options for upholstery, headboards, and headboard alternatives.

 The point is, you don't have to have box springs even with the old spring mattresses.
 Sometimes, for older mattresses, placing them on a solid surface can help extend their usefulness, saving you some money.

 These are built for maximum comfort in all situations.
 Whether you are reading or working or watching TV, there is a way to find the perfect posture and continue doing what you’re doing without compromising on the health of your back and neck.

 You have probably seen these in hospitals for patients who have gone through surgeries, given birth under extra stress, are in a coma, or are bedridden due to pain.
 But that is a grim picture.

 Adjustable beds are great for health because of options like elevating your legs and head.
 This is very useful for those who have problems regarding their blood circulation.
 They're one of the neatest bed alternatives out there, and are now being accepted as a genuine type of bed now.